SEED-VT/FedDebug/README.md

 For any question regarding FedDebug's artifact should be directed to Waris Gill at [waris@vt.edu ](mailto:waris@vt.edu)

 FedDebug enables interactive and automated fault localization in Federation Learning (FL) applications.
 It adapts conventional debugging practices in FL with its breakpoint and fix & replay featur and it offers a novel differential testing technique to automatically identify the precise faulty clients.FedDebug tool artifact comprises a two-step process
-  - Interactive Debugging Constructs integrated with IBMFL framework via **FL simulation in a Docker Image**
+  - Section 1: Usage and Example -- Interactive Debugging Constructs integrated with IBMFL framework via **FL simulation in a Docker Image**
-  - Automated Faulty Client Localization  via **Google Colab Notebooks**
+  - Section 2: Usage and Example -- Automated Faulty Client Localization  via **Google Colab Notebooks**
+  - Section 3: Replication -- Reproducing Experimental Results via **Google Colab Notebooks**

-# 1. Interactive debugging of FL Applications in IBMFL with FedDebug
+# Section 1.
+Interactive debugging of FL Applications in IBMFL with FedDebug
 FedDebug's interactive debugging module takes inspiration from traditional debuggers, such as gdb, and enables real-time interactive debugging on a simulation of a live FL application.

 Below, we provide step-by-step walkthrough of FedDebug's interactive debugging features in IBMFL.
 For ease of installation, we offer pre-configured *Docker Image* of FedDebug enabled IBMFL.